 It is originally from Northern Australia and the Pacific Islands and thrives in semi-shaded locations.

 Remember, this plant requires more sunlight and watering to maintain healthy-looking leaves and does well indoors and outdoors near a good light source.

 It may grow up to 60 inches (1.5 meters) when provided with excellent care.

 11. Sunny Star Croton

 As the name suggests, Sunny Star Croton (Codiaeum variegatum ‘Sunny Star’) boasts large, elliptical light green leaves with a dash of gold near the base of the leaf.

 The rich foliage mimics sun rays falling on the leaves, hence the name Sunny Star.

 Originally from South Asia and Southeast Asia, it gets its name from its leaves that highlight specks of gold.

-It will attain a height of 4-6 feet (1.5 meters) when grown in an ideal indoor condition.
+It will attain a height of 4-6 feet (1.5 meters) when grown in ideal indoor conditions.